dragonfly-science/dragonfly-website/content/work/seabird-risk/content.md

 ---
-title: Risk assessment for policy development
+title: Risks to seabirds were quantified
-short-title: Risk assessment
+short-title: Risks to seabirds were quantified
-summary: An analysis of the risk posed to seabirds from the fishing industry.
+summary: to guide the development of a significant New Zealand policy document.
 tags: stats, policy
 banner-image: /work/seabird-risk/bullers.jpg
 quote: Dragonfly fostered an open and inclusive approach with all stakeholders.